Laura6826/computer_infrastructure_assignments/README.md

 Write a bash script called weather.sh in the root of your repository.
 This script should automate the process from Task 6, saving the weather data to the data/weather directory.
 Make the script executable and test it by running it.

-*Task 08 contains a brief report explaining how you completed Tasks 1 to 7.*`
+*[Task 08](weather.ipynb)Task 08 contains a brief report explaining how you completed Tasks 1 to 7.*

 ***